Resume

 • Skills

-In this case, either list additional resume sections before or after the education section.
+You can include additional sections before or after the education section.
 Prioritize the additional resume section based on what’s most relevant to the job description.

 • Work experience